sjwilliams/scrollstory/README.md

     verboseItemClasses: false
 });
 ```
 Add css classes to items to reflect their order from the active item.
-Class 'order0' for the active item. 'class-1', for the item above, continuing on through 'class-2' to 'class-N', and class 'order1' through 'orderN' for the items below.
+Class 'order0' for the active item. 'order-1', for the item above, continuing on through 'order-2' to 'order-N', and class 'order1' through 'orderN' for the items below.

 [Example usage](http://sjwilliams.github.io/scrollstory/examples/verboseitemclasses.html)